OpenIdentityPlatform/OpenIDM/openidm-samples/building-scripted-connector/src/main/resources/README.md

 Starting up the sample
 ----------------------

-1. Start OpenIDM with the configuration for sample 3.
+1. Start OpenIDM with the configuration for the building-scripted-connector sample.

-    $ /path/to/openidm/startup.sh -p samples/sample3
+    $ /path/to/openidm/startup.sh -p samples/building-scripted-connector

 2. Populate the MySQL database with sample data.
 Use REST to execute a custom script that, in this case, resets and populates the database.
 This script